Intervention

 Strategies to Use While Teaching

-Try this list of math interventions while giving a lesson, as they can be tools to help individual students—or even full classes!—who seem to be stuck on a problem.
+Try this list of math interventions while giving a lesson, as they can be tools to help individual students—or groups of students!—who seem stuck on a problem.

 Strategy 6: Employ Metacognitive Strategies

-Research has shown time and time again that if you can get students to think critically about their own mathematical thinking, there is an opportunity to grow.
+Research has shown that if you can get students to think critically about their own mathematical thinking, there is an opportunity to grow.
 On the surface, the problem may seem to be an understanding of math concepts, but the deeper problem may in fact be the students’ mindsets.

 Encourage students to tell their own math stories.
 What was math like in their household and in previous classes?
 Intentionally draw your students’ attentions not just to what the math concepts are, but how they feel about them.
 Have students pause to reflect on how they feel and what thoughts are crossing their minds.
 Are they thinking thoughts like “I’ll never get this” or “There’s nothing I can do about it?”
 Present ways to combat this thinking, such as taking a break, asking for help, or brainstorming a new strategy to try.